SireeshaKare/pricing-feature/README.md

 ### Start the servers

-Both the frontend and backend server can be started with this one command.
+Both the frontend and backend servers can be started with this one command.

 From the root directory (/pricing-feature):